2020PB/police-brutality/reports/Texas.md

 ### Man shot in the eye | May 30th

-Man at the protests had been shot in the eye by officers.
+Dallas police shot a protester in the eye with near Pegasus Plaza.
+The projectile was later identified as a sponge round.
+Doctors say the eye has been damaged beyond repair, the left side of his face has been shattered, his jaw has been twisted, and his teeth have been knocked out.

-tags: less-lethal, projectile, protester, shoot
+tags: less-lethal, projectile, protester, shoot, sponge-round

 id: tx-dallas-4

-geolocation:
+geolocation: 32.7805348,-96.8007618

 **Links**